gguuss/DietyOS/README.md

   * Raising your voice when angry
   * Punishing your partner through withdrawal / becoming non-communicative
   * Retaliation – tit for tat logic, like you did this so I must make it even by doing that to make it even
+* Retaliation - Responding to feelings of being injusted with coercive resolutions.
 * Spiraling – Thinking about the same thing over and over and over and over and over
 * Stalking – when it’s over, it needs to be over, you should let it go and leave folks alone
 * Stealing other people's ideas - it's important to give credit where credit is due and acknowledge that we are "standing on the shoulders of giants" when building new things